-- a bank guarantee for €250 thousand issued by Cassa di Risparmio de La Spezia to the Port System Authority of the Eastern Ligurian Sea to secure the performance of obligations arising under a government concession; - a bank guarantee issued in relation to the process awarding the Wally brand. - a surety policy of €30 thousand received from Unipol Assicurazioni in favour of the Ancona Customs Agency for excise incentives on diesel used in engine tests; - a surety policy of €40 thousand received from Axa Assicurazioni in favour of the Ancona Port Authority for the granting of use of public land; - a surety policy of €103 thousand Euro, received from Liberty Mutual Assicurazioni for the benefit of the Italian Customs and Monopolies Agency of Ancona seafront for a global guarantee (tax relief measures).
+- guarantees totalling €1.2 million issued by various banks in favor of certain suppliers, following negotiated supply conditions; - guarantees totalling €168.3 million issued by various banks in favor of customers as a guarantee of the advances paid for the construction of several boats; - a bank guarantee issued in relation to the process awarding the Wally brand; - a surety policy of €30 thousand received from Unipol Assicurazioni in favor of the Ancona Customs Agency for excise incentives on diesel used in engine tests; - a surety policy of €40 thousand received from Axa Assicurazioni in favor of the Ancona Port Authority for the granting of use of public land; - a surety policy of €103 thousand Euro, received from Liberty Mutual Assicurazioni for the benefit of the Italian Customs and Monopolies Agency of Ancona - seafront for a global guarantee (tax relief measures); - a surety policy of €77 thousand Euro, received from Coface in favor of the central-northern Adriatic Sea Port Authority to guarantee compliance with the obligations undertaken following the sub-entry into the Rosetti state maritime concession for 16,070 square meters; - a surety policy of €558 thousand Euro, received from Liberty Mutual Assicurazioni for the benefit of the Mondolfo Municipality to guarantee compliance with the obligations undertaken in relation to industrial development projects; - a surety policy of €306 thousand Euro, received from Sace in favor of the Eastern Ligurian Sea Port Authority to guarantee compliance with the obligations undertaken following the concession n.
+103 dated 14/02/22, as required by the Navigation Code.

-In addition, in order to grant the loan extended to the Company, the pool of banks requested the following security interests:
+In addition, in order to grant the loan extended to the Parent Company, the pool of banks requested the following security interests:

-- a first-degree deed of mortgage on the properties owned by Ferretti S.p.A.
-The Company has also committed to granting a mortgage on the docks under concession in La Spezia, Sarnico and Ancona, once consent is provided by the competent public land authorities; - deed of special lien pursuant to Article 46 of the Consolidated Banking Act on the bridge cranes and other cranes owned by Ferretti S.p.A.; - deed of pledge on four current accounts (the minimum balance required for these accounts is €2 thousand);
+- a first-degree deed of mortgage on the properties owned by Ferretti S.p.A.; - deed of special lien pursuant to Article 46 of the Consolidated Banking Act on the bridge cranes and other cranes owned by Ferretti S.p.A.; - deed of pledge on four current accounts (the minimum balance required for these accounts is €2 thousand).